pakkONE/milestoneproject1/README.md

 - I used Amatic SC in cursive and Playfair Display as fonts

 ### _Color scheme_
-- Color scheme was following: beige: #DBD5C9 grey: #393638 and white and black
+- Color scheme was following: beige: #dbd5c9 grey: #393638 white: #fff black: #000